 Age Of Empires I Review

 Age of Empires I is the first game of the eponymous real time strategy-based video game franchise created by Ensemble Studios for Microsoft.
-The game was released in October, 1997 in North America and on February 2, in the United Kingdom for both Microsoft Windows and Macintosh personal computers.
+The game was released on 2 February 1997 in the United Kingdom and in October 1997 in North America for both Microsoft Windows and Macintosh personal computers.
 It uses the Genie engine for graphics, a 2D graphic engine.

 The player’s main tasks consist in advancing through the four development stages for the desired civilisation (the Stone, Bronze and finally Iron ages), as well as opting for expanding his ancient empire by conquering neighbouring cultures, trading with them, or maintaining good diplomatic and political ties with your allies.
 By each age advanced, the player has access to new technologies and units in order to expand his settlement.

 The 12 playable civilisations are (in order of the architectural type that determines their in-game visual appearance) the following ones: Greeks, Minoans and Phoenicians (sharing the common Greek architectural style); Egyptians, Assyrians and Sumerians (sharing the common Egyptian architectural style); Babylonians, Assyrians and Hittites (sharing the common Mesopotamian architectural type); Shang, Choson, and Yamato (sharing the common East Asian architectural type).

 By the gaming standards of the late 1990s, Age of Empires I was a major success in the real time strategy genre, although some critics stated that the game was a mix of Sid Meier’s ‘Civilization’ and Blizzard’s ‘Warcraft’ that didn’t actually live up to the expectations.